Date 03.06.2022

 2. Spirulina

 Spirulina is also a powerful antioxidant containing phycocyanin - its main active component.
-Phycocyanin can fight free radicals that damage cells causing illness and aging, providing exceptional antioxidant and anti-inflammatory effects.
+Phycocyanin can fight free radicals that damage cells causing illness and ageing, providing exceptional antioxidant and anti-inflammatory effects.

 Additionally, studies indicate that spirulina can help lower “bad” LDL cholesterol while raising “good” HDL cholesterol and can also help lower blood pressure - the main driver of serious diseases including heart attacks, strokes, and chronic kidney disease.